OrdnanceSurvey/code-style-guide/Objective-C/README.md

 The other developer should checkout, build (check for warnings/errors) and test the feature (including any layout changes) on a real device.
 Results of the test should be posted in the pull request by the other developer.

+Keep pull requests small and focused.
+Try to keep it to not more than 200 lines of code, in small, logical chunks.
+If your feature isn't ready to be merged back in to the main branch, branch from your feature branch and make pull requests back to your feature branch.
+Some useful advice can be found [here](http://www.pushing-pixels.org/2015/06/11/code-spiral.html)

 ##11.
 Breaking retain cycles in blocks
 Blocks can result in retain cycles and memory leaks if some variables are strongly captured within the block.
 For example